guacsec/guac-docs/graphql.md

 "verb" types and what they contain.
 It also explores the server-side `path` query and demonstrates a client-side search program.

-## GraphQL background information
+## Background information

-The GUAC graph is queryable using GraphQL.
+In this demo, we'll query the GUAC graph using GraphQL.
 GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.

 > For some background reading, visit https://graphql.org/learn/ .
 Also, the full